LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/intro.rst

    I can share a Google doc with my coworker with read-only permission.
 They are then *authorized* to view the document, but not to make changes.

 Most applications that store personal data use authentication and authorization together.
-In this book, however, we will only discuss authentication.
+In this book, however, we will focus on authentication.

 Flow for Simple Authentication
 ------------------------------